Instrument Mechanic - Federal Salaries of 2020

-Instrument Mechanic was the 374th most popular job in the U.S. Government in 2018, with 107 employed.
-The most common payscale was the nonsupervisory pay schedules - federal w payscale.
+Instrument Mechanic was the 371st most popular job in the U.S. Government in 2020, with 116 employed.
+The most common payscale was the nonsupervisory pay schedules - federal wage system payscale.

 Government Instrument Mechanic jobs are classified under the Federal Wage Schedule, Wage Grade (FWS) payscale.
 The minimum paygrade for a Instrument Mechanic job is FWS-8, and the highest paygrade that can be attained within this job series is FWS-11.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.